originphp/framework/origin/docs/plugins.md

 |   |   -- tests
 ````

-You can use the make plugin to create the folder structure, routes and app controller and model.
+You can use the generate plugin to create the folder structure, routes and app controller and model.

-`bin/console make plugin ContactManager`
+`bin/console generate plugin ContactManager`

 Then in your `config/bootstrap.php` add: